 The Combined Authority’s Investment Fund supports our Local Industrial Strategy and Regional Recovery Plan.
 The fund will bring £30 million per annum to the West of England region over a 30-year period.
 This funding is subject to Gateway Reviews by Government every five years.
 To secure the funding, we have to demonstrate that our work adds value to existing programmes and activities.

-The first Gateway Review is due in early 2021.
+The first Gateway Review was due in early 2021.
 This review will unlock the next five years (£150 million) of investment funding.
 The research provider SQW has been contracted to carry out the Gateway Reviews.
 It has recently submitted a positive report on our progress.
 To support this, we have created a Locality Complementary Report.
 This provides the wider context for SQW’s independent evaluation of our Investment Fund.

 The Local Growth Assurance Framework sets out how the Investment Fund operates alongside the principles and criteria set out in the Investment Strategy.
-Funding awards are available to view on the project list via our Investment Fund Programme Tracker and the programme is subject to a regular update to the Combined Authority Committee.

 Through the Investment Fund we have created or extended a number of programmes managed by the Combined Authority which include provision of grant funding support to businesses or other organisations.
 These include: